You Need an Oklahoma City Pedestrian Accident Lawyer

 Unlike motorists, pedestrians don't have car frames, seat belts or air bags to protect them.
 When pedestrians get hit, their injuries can be severe and life-threatening - resulting in months or even years of recovery.

 That's why you should consult with an experienced attorney at Lawter & Associates, PLLC if you or a family member has been hit by a car in Oklahoma City.
 With over 40 years of experience helping injured pedestrians recover from their injuries, we're ready to take on the most complex cases.
-Contact us today and find out what we can do for you.
+Contact us today and find out what our Oklahoma City pedestrian accident attorneys can do for you.
 We're here for you every step of the way.

 There are many reasons why pedestrian accidents happen, but most have one thing in common - driver negligence.
 Pedestrians are often struck when:

-- Motorists fail to stop when pedestrians are using a crosswalk.
+- Motorists fail to stop when pedestrians are crossing the street.

 - Motorists drive recklessly in an area where pedestrians are present, such as parking lots or parking garages.